 Ingredients

-- 1 kilo ox tail cut in serving size (or you can use half kilo of ox skin and half kilo of beef ribs)
+- 1 kilo ox tail cut in serving size (or you can use half kilo of ox skin or ox feet and half kilo of beef ribs)

 - 1/2 kilo beef briskets cut in serving size